You are here

 - Talk to your kids: It's important that our children learn about the use and abuse of prescription drugs.
 For tips on having conversations about prescription drug abuse with youth, check out the Parent Toolkitat the Partnership for Drug-Free Kids.

-- Seek treatment and support individuals in recovery: If you or a loved one needs help with a substance use disorder, find a treatment center near you today.
-Thousands of individuals who have struggled with substance abuse have been able to overcome it with the help of treatment and recovery services.
+- Seek treatment and support individuals in recovery: Thousands of individuals who have struggled with substance abuse have been able to overcome it with the help of treatment and recovery services.
+If you or a loved one needs help with a substance use disorder seek treatment today.

 RECENT PRESS RELEASES